seepick/cccontact/notes/EXERCISES.md

   * after saying "3-2-1-pause", do the good old (but without it being instructed) breathe-sense-ground
   * difficult to stay connected with partner when starting to extend

+* handstand shoulderlift (do it in trios, or even quartetts)
+  * 1) prime in warm up movement from the head. head, leading. use eyes. spiral. breathe. move fingers. and: don't bump!
+  * 2) start with partner standing behind you, both of his hands on your shoulder blades, giving oomph
+    * now walk around together, while partner is always keeping his hands on your back, sliding it (no rolling point of contact) on the back, shoulder blades, lower back, pelvis...
+    * walk while leading your movement from the head, your partner still connected.
+    * continuation: every now and then, i position myself in gorilla and stop for a moment, inviting partner to jump a bit (using her hands to push into me, a lift to jump)
+  * 3) show your handstand abilities.
+    * no need to stay long in it, just with straight legs going up, and down. possibly do it against a wall.
+    * do not throw your legs, but going down with your arms first, and then controlled handstand.
+    * show it to each other. safeguard each other.
+    * CAVE: do it "more" one-legged. one goes higher up, and the same goes down again (don't switch mid-air, otherwise partner will "fall into a hole").
+  * 4) now me doing quick handstand, partner standing "behind".
+    * catching one leg (not both) with open palm (not really grab, just stop it); when i go down with my other leg, partner lets go.
+  * 5) now partner catching leg, and follows me with his hand.
+    * while doing so, i go towards her, she walks with me (backwards) keeping same distance.
+    * either same side hand, then slide to pelvis, and other hand on shoulderblade. or crossed, then slide to shoulder blade, and other find pelvis.
+    * i go directly into gorilla, and partner jumps on me quickly.
+    * tip: when i stay low, and turn a bit towards her, then it's easier for her to jump.
+  * 6) final build up: i go in her direction, she maintains distance, i do a handstand, and when i go down again, i shoulder lift her
+     * start first with an "artificial" (if enough strength). slow. without momentum.
+     * i need to create a bit of distance so she can jump (controlled, timed, soft).
+     * she can stay with one hand on my body, to have a feeling for distance and softer landing.
+     * ALTERNATIVE: for those who don't want to do it, either stay being a guardian angel, or stay with the previous exercise
+  * this happens when i walk forward, and my partner next to me backwards. i can see that as an invitation to do a handstand and see whether she picks it up (or not). just watch out to kick no one in the face.